simul/simul.github.io/ref/simul/clouds/baseweatherrenderer.md

 ### void CleanUpFramebuffers(int max_age)
 Delete framebuffers that have not been used in max_age frames, to free GPU memory.
 <a name="CompositeCloudsToScreen"></a>
-### void CompositeCloudsToScreen(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct2, simul::clouds::TrueSkyRenderMode renderMode, float exposure, float gamma, bool depth_blend, simul::crossplatform::Texture mainDepthTexture, vec4 viewportRegionXYWH, bool any_lightpass, LightingQueryResult lightingQueryResult, vec3 cubemap_ground_colour)
+### void CompositeCloudsToScreen(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::ViewStruct viewStruct2, simul::clouds::TrueSkyRenderMode renderMode, float exposure, float gamma, bool depth_blend, simul::crossplatform::Texture mainDepthTexture, vec4 viewportRegionXYWH, bool any_lightpass, LightingQueryResult lightingQueryResult, vec3 cubemap_ground_colour)
 This composites the clouds and other buffers to the screen.
 <a name="ConnectInterfaces"></a>
 ### void ConnectInterfaces()